rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 keywords: ["leetcode","js","javascript","solution of two sum","rishabh","jain","rishabh jain","rishabh1403","blog","competitive","coding","programming","tech","technology", interview", "interview questions"]
 tags: ["leetcode","coding","javascript"]
 categories: ["leetcode","coding","javascript"]
-date: 2019-09-16T23:16:18.404Z
+date: 2019-09-17T23:16:18.404Z
 path: "leetcode-solution-of-reverse-integer-in-javascript"
 image: "./reverse-integer.png"
 draft: false
 ---

-In this post, we will solve reverse integer problem from leetcode and compute it's time & space complexity.
+In this post, we will solve palindrome number problem from leetcode and compute it's time & space complexity.
 Let's begin.
 <!--more-->

 # Problem Statement
-The question can be found at [leetcode reverse integer problem](https://leetcode.com/problems/reverse-integer/).
+The question can be found at [leetcode reverse integer problem](https://leetcode.com/problems/palindrome-number/).

-The problem states that we are given a 32-bit signed integer, and we need to reverse it's digits.
+The problem states that we need to determine if a given integer is palindrome.

 # Constraints and challenges

-* If the absolute value of the number overflows 2<sup>31</sup> after reversing the number, we need to return 0.
+* We need to take sign of number into account while solving the problem. -2 is not a palindrome as 2 is not equal to -2.

 # Solutions
- We will discuss two solutions in this article and compare their time & space complexities.
+ We will discuss three solutions in this article and compare their time & space complexities.

 * String based reversal
 * Number based reversal
+* Two pointer method

 # String based reversal